stormpath/stormpath-documentation/source/auth_n.rst

       * - refresh_token
         - String (JSON Web Token)
         - The refresh token that can be used to get refreshed Access Tokens.
+(Only available via the Password Grant Type)

       * - token_type
         - String